 Risk factors for type 1 diabetes

-It is still not known what causes type 1 diabetes.
-However, if you have a family member – mother, father, sister or brother - with type 1 diabetes, this slightly increases your risk.
+It is not known at this time what causes type 1 diabetes.
+However, if you have a close family member (for example, your mother, father, brother or sister) with type 1 diabetes, this slightly increases your risk.
 Some diseases of the pancreas and certain rare infections can inhibit the ability of the pancreas to produce insulin and can lead to type 1 diabetes.

 Risk factors for type 2 diabetes

 Type 2 diabetes is not an autoimmune disorder.
 Rather, there are two reasons why type 2 diabetes occurs:

 - The body still makes insulin, but can’t use it properly (this is called insulin resistance)

 - Insulin production in the pancreas decreases (this is called insulin deficiency).

 The four main risk factors for type 2 diabetes are:

 - Being 40 years of age or older